afraspriha24/CW/README.md

 - Removed the need to pass Group root to madeText(...).
 - Made class a formal singleton (getSingleInstance()).

+`Cell.java`
+- **Cell.java**: Modified `adder` method to fix the scoring issue.
+It now returns merged value for score updates.
+- **GameScene.java**: Removed `sumCellNumbersToScore`, updated `moveHorizontally` and `moveVertically` to handle score updates, and adjusted game loop.

 ## Unexpected Problems

+- **Score Issue**: Initially, the score incremented incorrectly, which was resolved by updating the scoring logic.
 - Unused Code Discovery: Initially believed `Account.java` was already used in the game.
 After analysis, determined it was never integrated.